rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 <a id="option-env-set"></a>
 ## `env-set`: inject an environment variable

-This option flag allows to specify environment variables value at compile time to be used by `env!` and `option_env!` macros.
-It also impacts `tracked_env::var` function from the `proc_macro` crate.
+This option flag allows specification of environment variables at compile time for the `env!` and `option_env!` macros and `tracked_env::var` function from the `proc_macro` crate.

 This information will be stored in the dep-info files.
 For more information about dep-info files, take a look [here](https://doc.rust-lang.org/cargo/guide/build-cache.html#dep-info-file\
 s).

-When retrieving an environment variable value, the one specified by `--env-set` will take precedence.
-For example, if you want have `PATH=a` in your environment and pass:
+When retrieving an environment variable, the value specified by `--env-set` will take precedence.
+For example, if you want have `PATH=env` in your environment and pass:

 ```bash
 rustc --env-set PATH=env